upscayl/upscayl/README.md

   - Yes, unfortunately.
 NCNN Vulkan requires a Vulkan compatible GPU.
 Upscayl won't work on iGPU or CPU.
 - How can I contribute?
   - You can donate more NCNN compatible models or fix code by submitting PRs :)
+- You are not fully open source!!😡
+  - We are, we're using completely free and open source tech.
+We do ship a binary but that's because not including it would kill the entire purpose of the project.
+If you want to deal with all those PyTorch, NCNN, and Python errors, you're more than welcome to compile your own binary using the code provided by Real-ESRGAN.
+The binary is pre-compiled for convenience, if you do not trust it, then you can compile your own since everything is free and open source here :)

 Upscayl uses Real-ESRGAN-ncnn-vulkan binaries to upscale images.
 More models and algorithms will come soon.